jada21/ECSE3038_LAB6/readme.md

-this lab was really awful. and I didn't get it all into one repo, sorry for the bout dat :/ this is the api part
+this lab was really awful. and I didn't get it all into one repo, sorry bout dat :/ this is the api part